All The Theories As To Why Taylor Swift Just Scrubbed Social Media

 4. She will appear on Good Morning America.

-The slate for the US daytime show's August 19 episode is now empty, as per a screenshot from a savvy Twitter user.
+The slate for the show's August 19 episode is now empty, as per a screenshot from a savvy Twitter user.
 Does this mean T. Swift will appear in an interview?

 5. She's going to appear at the 2017 MTV Video Music Awards.